lashford/modern-web-template/tutorial/index.md

 ```
 > play run
 ```
-and Play will compile the CoffeeScript and launch a websever on localhost:9000, `play run` is wrapping SBT and so gives us "hot compile" of the code for seemless web development.
+and Play will compile the CoffeeScript and launch a webserver on localhost:9000, `play run` is wrapping SBT and so gives us "hot compile" of the code for seemless web development.

 ## Screenshots
 Bellow are screenshots of the activator running, showing the Create User form and the List users pages.